 - Pat Flynn’s Personal Details on Setting Up His LLC: Pat Flynn of SmartPassiveIncome.com does an excellent job of showing why and how he did his LLC setup.

 - Nuts and Bolts: Nitty-Gritty Details, Incorporating, and Taxes: This one is my favorite.

-Although there are added annual costs to making your business an official business, the benefits of stating your very own publishing company will quickly outweigh this.
+Although there are added annual costs to making your business an official business, the benefits of starting your very own publishing company will quickly outweigh this.
 Better taxes, increased personal security, and more publishing capabilities were all reasons why I started 3 different LLCs to support my entrepreneurial habits.

 Now that you know how to start your very own publishing company, get started and become a book publisher today.

-If you have any questions along the way, don’t hesitate to ask me but please remember that I am not a lawyer….just an experienced entrepreneur.
+If you have any questions along the way, don’t hesitate to ask me.
+But please remember that I am not a lawyer….just an experienced entrepreneur.